 - Annual Percentage Rate (APR): The APR reflects the total cost of borrowing money over the life of the loan.
 It takes into account not only the interest rate but also the length of repayment and any fees associated with the loan.

 - Co-Borrower: This is the person who signs the loan application and loan note along with the student borrower.
 A co-borrower might improve your chances of being approved or help you qualify for better terms, which is especially important if the student is the primary borrower.
 Keep in mind that all borrowers who sign the loan agreement share full responsibility for repaying the loan.

 - Immediate, Interest-Only, and Deferred Repayment: With immediate repayment, your first payment will be due soon after the loan funds are fully disbursed to the school.
 Interest-only loans start with low interest-only payments while the student is enrolled, and then increase the amount after the student graduates or leaves school.
 Deferred loans generally don't begin repayment until after the end of the anticipated in-school period.
 Lower interest rates may be available if you start repaying sooner, and earlier repayment also reduces the total cost of the loan.

 - Fixed vs. Variable Interest Rate: A fixed interest rate means you'll accrue interest at the same rate throughout the life of the loan, so once you begin paying back your principal and interest, your monthly payment won't change.
 With variable-rate loans, the interest and your payments may go up or down over time, depending on the current market interest rates or other benchmarks.
 Often there is no cap on how high the variable interest rate might go.

 An Invaluable Resource

 MEFA is here to help.
-Our mission for more than 35 years has been to help make college more accessible and affordable.
+Our mission for 40 years has been to help make college more accessible and affordable.
 Don't miss out on the benefit of our free services and low-cost loans.
 Learn more about our undergraduate loans and graduate loans for current students, and our student loans refinancing options for those borrowers who have begun repaying student debt.